sdss/datamodel/datamodel/products/md/mos_target_catalog.md

 ---

 ## Basic Information
-The table stores the results of the cross-match used for WORK targeting.
+The table stores the results of the cross-match used for DR18 targeting.
 All entries in this table are expected to be unique physical objects drawn from one or more parent catalogues.
 The mos_target_catalog_to_ tables provide the relationship between mos_target_catalog objects and their parent catalogue counterparts.

 ### Naming Convention
-$MOS_TARGET/[V_TARG]/mos_target_catalog-[NUM].fits, where V_TARG=1.0.1 for WORK; and NUM = 1..1 to partition the file into parts
+$MOS_TARGET/[V_TARG]/mos_target_catalog-[NUM].fits, where V_TARG=1.0.1 for DR18; and NUM = 1..1 to partition the file into parts

 ### Releases
-WORK
+DR18

 ### Enviroments
 MOS_TARGET